Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 Again, one can show that $|\widehat{h}_{a,b}(\alpha)| \approx 1$ if $a\leq \alpha \leq b$ and $|\widehat{h}_{a,b}(\alpha)| \approx 0$ for $\alpha$ outside this interval (see, for example, Claim \ref{fact1}).
 For further details see \cite{AGS,AKA-thesis}.
 This function is ``centered around" $c$, that is, for $\alpha = c$ we have $|\widehat{h_A}(\alpha)| = 1$ and while $\alpha$ gets further away from $c$, the size of $\widehat{h_A}(\alpha)$ slowly decays.

 \begin{remark} There is a technical issue which we ignore in this description.
-As the size of $\widehat{h_A}(\alpha)$ slowly decays while $\alpha$ moving away from $c$, when $\alpha$ reaches the end of the interval $[a,b]$ the size of $\widehat{h_A}(\alpha)$ is close to the size of $\widehat{h_A}(\beta)$ for $\beta$ just outside this interval.
+As the size of $\widehat{h_A}(\alpha)$ slowly decays while $\alpha$ moves away from $c$, when $\alpha$ reaches the end of the interval $[a,b]$ the value $|\widehat{h_A}(\alpha)|$ is close to the value $|\widehat{h_A}(\beta)|$ for $\beta$ just outside this interval.
 This imposes some complexities in the filtering process; specifically one should take overlapping intervals, so the sets $A,B$ are not distinct as in the case of domains of size $2^n$.
 Moreover, the choice of the point $c$ (therefore the choice of the interval) also affects the filtering process.
 We refer to Sections $7.2.3$ and $7.2.4$ in \cite{AGS} and to \cite[Section 3]{AKA-thesis} for the technical details. \end{remark}

 With this filter function (either $h_A$ or $h_{a,b}$) $f_A$ can be approximated efficiently, as shown in the previous section.
 The algorithm now proceeds as the algorithm for domains of size $2^n$.